carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

 #### API

-The following example contains an example of the configuration YAML Document that would be provided to `imgpkg`
+The following code block contains an example of the configuration YAML Document that would be provided to `imgpkg`

 ```yaml
 apiVersion: imgpkg.carvel.dev/v1alpha1